 Radon testing in soil: how it works

-When drilling holes for the PVC pipes, it’s important to use an earth drill with a diameter that is as close to the diameter of the pipe as possible.
-This increases the accuracy of the monitoring, as the soil air can get closer to the detector and the potential air exchange is minimised.
+When drilling holes for the PVC pipes, it’s important to use an earth drill with a diameter as close to that of the pipe as possible.
+This increases monitoring accuracy, as soil air can get closer to the detector and any potential air exchange is minimised.

-Ecotrak® should be positioned at either end of the site where the property or construction will stand, where they will not be affected by ground or rain water.
-The soil must also be frost free so that soil air can circulate freely.
+Ecotrak® detectors should be positioned at either end of the property or construction site, where they will not be affected by ground or rain water.
+The soil must also be frost free so the soil air can circulate freely.

-Following a 1-7 day testing period, remove each Ecotrak® from its protective bags, set to the OFF position and return them for laboratory analysis.
+Following a 1-7 day testing period, remove each Ecotrak® from its protective bag, set to the OFF position, and return for laboratory analysis.

 What’s included